It’s been four years since community

 waterways and

-destabilised land
+destabilised land the

 same way it has elsewhere